A sex pill sold in gas stations is stronger than Viagra and can cause erections that last so long they damage users’ penises, officials say.

 In August, Attorney Robert Tauler of Tauler Smith LLP, who specializes in adulterated supplements and false advertising, filed a lawsuit against Sunoco gas stations in Detroit for selling the pills that contain the prescription ingredients, including Rhino products.

-‘In my mind it shows a lack of remorse and a lot of money being made,’ Tauler told Fox 2.At least one child killed as the Philippines is hit by another earthquake
+‘In my mind it shows a lack of remorse and a lot of money being made,’ Tauler told Fox 2.Boy, 16, 'coldly shot mother and four siblings dead as each returned home for the day'

 ‘The FDA has been combating the retail sale of male enhancement drug products that are frequently misrepresented as dietary supplements and that contain hidden and potentially harmful active drug ingredients,’ said spokesman Donald Ashley.